 You keep asking yourself: Should I say it now?
 Should I wait for them to say it first?
 Isn’t it too soon, or rather, too late to say it?
 What if they do not reciprocate?

-In this post, we tell you 15 tell-tale signs that suggest it is time for you to say “I love you” to your partner.
+In this post, we tell you 15 signs that suggest it might be time for you to say “I love you” to your partner.

 15 Signs It Is Time To Say “I Love You”

 1. You are comfortable around your partner.

 “What we typically call love is only the start of love.” —Alain de Botton

 Say those three words out loud when you know you have reached that stage in your relationship where you are comfortable around your partner, and they are comfortable around you.
 In other words, you accept each other’s flaws and quirks.
 This happens once you are past the phase of infatuation.
 Drop the L-bomb on them now and let them know you are ready to take your relationship to the next level.
 This is a step into a more stable form of love.

 2. You trust your partner.

 “The best proof of love is trust.” —Joyce Brothers

 Ask yourself if you trust your partner completely.
 If the answer is yes, it might be time for you to tell them “I love you.”
 Trust is the cornerstone of any relationship.
 Without trust, there is no love—it is as simple as that.
 Being able to trust your partner means you can confide in them and feel secure in your relationship.
 Trust gives you the reassurance that you and your partner can weather the storms in your relationship.

 3. You are not worried about the reaction.